 The Discovery Center is another must-see that further examines the cave.
 Learn about the bat population and the fossils of dwellers past.
 Interactive exhibits illustrate how the cave’s formations develop while a multi-screen video transports you back to the discoverers underground journey.

-The park offers two camping and RV sites off of the main road past the Discovery Center with electric hookup and water.
-Camping fees are $25 per night.
+The park offers camping and RV sites off of the main road past the Discovery Center with electric hookup and water.
+Camping fees are $30 per night.
+There are an addtional four camping cabins available at the park for $89 per night.
 More RV sites are available in Benson and Tucson.

 Summer & Fall Hours (June 1 – December 18):